EPCCed/eidf-docs/docs/services/jhub/quickstart.md

 The availability of launchers depends on the environment that you selected.

-For example launch a Python 3 notebook or an R notebook.
+For example launch a Python 3 notebook or an R notebook from the dashboard.
 You can also launch a terminal session.

 ## Python packages